Cabin by the Lake: Reception

 Critical reception for Cabin by the Lake and its sequel Return to Cabin by the Lake was largely negative.
 Of the first film, Film Threat wrote that while the first act was entertaining, the remainder of the film "turns out to be just another movie that hasn’t found anywhere new to go."
 The Palm Beach Post and Sun Sentinel both panned Cabin by the Lake, with the Palm Beach Post writing that the film "takes the horror genre to new TV lows".

-The Los Angeles Times panned the sequel, saying that "Nelson is so resolutely expressionless, however--so completely lacking in charisma--that it's difficult to believe anyone could fall under his spell."
-Variety gave a positive review for Return to Cabin by the Lake, saying it was "Completely in tune with just how flaky showbiz types can be, this serial killer story is comfortable in the confines of feather-light, jokey fright".

 Sequel

-A sequel was made and it was titled Return to Cabin by the Lake.
-Judd Nelson reprised his role of Stanley Cauldwell and Daniella Evangelista reprised her role as Kimberly Parsons.
+A sequel was made, titled Return to Cabin by the Lake.
+Judd Nelson reprised his role of Stanley Cauldwell, and Daniella Evangelista reprised her role as Kimberly Parsons.